Curtis Wright

 Curtis Blaine Wright (born June 6, 1955) is an American country music artist.
-He first recorded in the 1980s as a member of the Super Grit Cowboy Band before becoming a solo artist in the late 1980s and early 1990s.
+He first played in the 1970s and 80s as a member of the Super Grit Cowboy Band before becoming a solo artist in the late 1980s and early 1990s.
 Wright charted three singles on Billboard Hot Country Songs between 1990 and 1993.
 He has also recorded as a member of Orrall & Wright, Shenandoah, and Pure Prairie League.
 In addition to these, Wright holds several credits as a songwriter, including the number one singles "A Woman in Love" by Ronnie Milsap, "Next to You, Next to Me" by Shenandoah, and "What's It to You" by Clay Walker.

+Curtis Wright now resides in his hometown Huntington Pennsylvania with his wife Debra Demko Wright He continues writing and is pursuing his music career.